Aeiddius/soul/README.md

 Without any choice or knowledge, Lucius ran away and encountered people who claim to be his allies.

+Idea: A guy struggling with his evil side.
+The story is about whether he succumbs to it or not

 ## World
 A Secret Society keeps the world moving.